-The home has 12 teachers and 15 support staff (care givers, nurses, etc), and currently hosts 72 children (38 boys and 34 girls).
-Basing on the above categories of learners in the facility, the school faces a number of challenges in sustaining and ensuring provision of basic needs and promotion of the children’s human rights.
+The home has 12 teachers and 15 support staff (caregivers, nurses, etc), and currently hosts 72 children (38 boys and 34 girls).
+Basing on the above categories of learners in the facility, the school faces a number of challenges in sustaining and ensuring the provision of basic needs and promotion of the children’s human rights.

 We believe that despite being inside a special facility, spaces for communication, creativity, reflection and freedom can be established through art as these are the fundamental needs of each social being.
 That why is our conviction in the possibility of doing Circus in non-conventional locations.
 We believe that the time dedicated to special performance within a place like Kireka are useful moments for the development of creative, cognitive, social insertion and participation capacities that contribute to improving the quality life.